-NOTE 5 - RELATED PARTY TRANSACTIONS
+NOTE 6 - RELATED PARTY TRANSACTIONS

-As of June 30, 2017, the Secretary of the Alternative Educational Academy of Ogemaw County Board of Education was also the Director of MiWorks.
-The Academy contracts with MiWorks for the use of their facilities.
-Total payments made to MiWorks amounts to \$24,000 during the 2016/2017 fiscal year.
+As of June 30, 2020, the Vice President of the Alternative Educational Academy of Ogemaw County's Board of Education was also the Director of MiWorks.
+During the current fiscal year, the Academy contracted with MiWorks for the use of their facilities, for a total cost of \$52,707.